Breville Bambino Espresso Machine · โ˜… 4.4 Best Budget Check price on Amazon →

 Weight11 lb

-Is the Breville Bambino worth $299 in 2026?+
+Is the Breville Bambino worth the price in 2026?

 Yes, this is the value champion of home espresso.
-You get the same brew engine as the $599 Bambino Plus at half the price, you give up the assisted steam wand.
+You get the same brew engine as the price Bambino Plus at half the price, you give up the assisted steam wand.
 For a beginner who is willing to learn manual steaming, this is the right machine.

-Bambino vs Bambino Plus: which should I buy?+
+Bambino vs Bambino Plus: which should I buy?

-Can the manual wand really make latte art?+
+Can the manual wand really make latte art?

 Yes.
 The single-hole wand takes about 60 seconds to texture 8 oz of milk to 145F, which is slower than the Bambino Plus's 4-hole wand at 35 seconds.
 The microfoam quality is good enough for hearts and basic tulips after a week of practice.

-What grinder pairs with the Bambino?+
+What grinder pairs with the Bambino?

-How long should the Bambino last?+
+How long should the Bambino last?

 Owner reports suggest 4 to 7 years with regular descaling.
 The ThermoJet element is reliable, the steam wand seals are home-replaceable.
 Expect to descale every 200 shots in hard water.
 Use filtered water and clear the 2 year warranty without service.

-๐Ÿ“… Update log
+Update log